Basic instructions for a waldorf doll

 You can even make little dolls for the seasonal table:

 Well, I think that's enough navel gazing for one evening.
-Do let me know if it doesn't make sense or if you'd like the pattern and good luck - it isn't that difficult honestly and your child will cherish it forever.
+Do let me know if it doesn't make sense and good luck - it isn't that difficult honestly and your child will cherish it forever.
+Please see below for pattern link.

 .......................................